 To get the best use out of pad work, I highly recommend you head down to the boxing gym and train with coach or fellow boxer who has experience using defensive pad drills.

 If you are inspiring coach yourself make sure to get yourself some decent pads for your fighters to train with.
 Also look to add exercises that will force them to use defensive movements such as slips and rolls.
 Check out my these options on Amazon below:

 3. Double End Bag

 Now for a lot of beginners, they all like to immediately go on the heavy bag and start hitting it with big heavy punches and combinations.
 The only issue with this is that heavy bag doesn’t hit you back!
 This is where double end bag can come in to improve your reactions.

 The double end bag is punch bag which is attached from the floor to the ceiling with an elasticated rope which moves the ball as you punch it.
 This makes the double end bag one of the most essential pieces of equipment for boxer as it help to improve your reflexes, speed, timing and hand-eye coordination.

 This tool is especially good if you plan on competing or sparring.
 Since it will keep you concentration levels very high to hit the punch bag or even get out the way of it.
-You can check out my top double end bag options blog here or check out option on Amazon to consider:
+You can check out my top double end bag options blog here or check out option on Amazon below to consider:

 Check out former pound for pound star Andre Ward using the double end bag to give you an idea how it is used by the top professionals:

 4. Reaction Lights